-The "Explore a Marine Debris Clean up Map" opens a new tab in the browser, taking you to an interactive Story Map about a marine debris removal project from Northwest Straits shorelines.
-You can scroll through the map to view details about the removal project in each Northwest Straits County.
+The "Explore a Northwest Straits Initiative Floating Kelp Monitoring Story Map" opens a new tab in the browser, taking you to an interactive Story Map about community science project tracing floating kelp extent in the Northwest Straits Region.

 If you would like to print a map of whatever you have navigated to and selected on SoundIQ, click the "I want to..." for the drop down menu, then select "Print a Map".
 This will present you with several options for the format that you wish to print, such as the layout, the format it's in, resolution, type of grid to use, etc.